The difference between a "bullion coin" and a "bullion round" is in consideration as to who manufactured the item.

 The second group consist of non-affiliated bullion dealers, they are on this list because although the Free Bullion Investment Guide is not affiliated with them they still belong in this list.

 The Free Bullion Investment Guide receives a commission from every referred customer's sale we send to an affiliate.

-The guide's earnings are used for two purposes, the first is the most obvious, to keep this guide online to give you an honest approach to bullion investing.
+The guide's earnings are used for two purposes, the first is to keep this guide online.

 The other is to give half of these earnings to Gold Nanoparticle Cancer Research.
-To see who this guide supports - click here.
+'Click here' to see the latest Donation amount, and Recipient.

 Cookies on your computer must be Enabled for this Guide to receive a

 Cookies only indicate, to the merchant, that you linked to the merchant's website from this guide.
 No Personal Information is Obtained in this process.